Premphase 14 / 14 Side Effects

 Applies to conjugated estrogens / medroxyprogesterone: oral tablet

-As well as its needed effects, conjugated estrogens / medroxyprogesterone may cause unwanted side effects that require medical attention.
+Along with its needed effects, conjugated estrogens / medroxyprogesterone may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-If any of the following side effects occur while taking conjugated estrogens / medroxyprogesterone, check with your doctor immediately:Less common:
+Check with your doctor immediately if any of the following side effects occur while taking conjugated estrogens / medroxyprogesterone:Less common

 - Bloating or swelling of the face, arms, hands, lower legs, or feet